Science student in lab

 Foundations of Psychology

 This module provides students with a general introduction to the psychological processes underlying human behaviour.
-It will provide an awareness of the diversity, applications and limitations of psychological knowledge.
-It will familiarise students with the scientific approach to collecting and interpreting data, furthermore it will provide students with an introduction to the psychological processes of thinking and learning, and will develop students' knowledge of theories of thinking and learning.
-Students will become familiar with methods used to assess thinking and learning.
+It will provide an awareness of application, and limitations of psychological theories.
+It will familiarise students with the scientific approach to interpreting data. it will provide students with an introduction to the psychological processes of cognitive development, conditioning, and social psychology.
+Students will develop scientific essay writing skills.

 Foundation Physics